 Shortcomings in managing planning for a child’s future following a child protection case conference.
 These could include:

-In some cases the Ombudsman may be able to question decisions made by social workers.
+In some cases we may be able to question decisions made by social workers.

 In child protection matters, the interests of the child are the primary consideration and this may not coincide with the interests of the adult making the complaint.

-If your complaint is about the decision of a Child Protection Conference, the Ombudsman cannot consider the complaint because a number of different agencies may be involved in the child protection process.
-The Ombudsman can only look at complaints against the council and, in certain circumstances, health professionals involved.
+If your complaint is about the decision of a Child Protection Conference, we cannot consider the complaint because a number of different agencies may be involved in the child protection process.
+We can only look at complaints against the council and, in certain circumstances, health professionals involved.